Published February 27, 2023

 How to Fetch Data From Excel Sheet in C#

-Excel is a popular software application used for data analysis, reporting, and storage.
-It is essential to be able to extract data from Excel sheets for further analysis in various applications and using C#.
 IronXL is a feature-rich API that provides various functionalities to work with Excel files in C#.
-In this tutorial, we will explore how to fetch data from Excel sheets in C# using IronXL.
+This tutorial will explore how to fetch data from Excel sheets in C# using IronXL.

 To follow this tutorial, you need to have the following: